pushpak00/Telecom-Churn-Prediction/README.md

 4. **Flexible Plans**: Introducing flexible contract terms, allowing customers to adjust their plans according to their needs.
 5. **Proactive Communication**: Engaging with customers through regular updates, surveys, and feedback mechanisms to address issues before they lead to churn.
 6. **Improving Network Quality**: Investing in infrastructure to enhance network coverage, speed, and reliability.

-### Conclusion

-Telecom churn is a critical issue that impacts the financial health and customer base of telecom companies.
-By understanding the factors influencing churn, measuring its impact, and implementing predictive models, companies can proactively address customer attrition.
-Effective retention strategies, driven by data insights, can help telecom providers enhance customer satisfaction, reduce churn rates, and achieve sustainable growth.